cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-intel.md

 1. Set "VSync" to double or triple buffering
 1. Enable `Async shader compiler`
   - This will cause graphical bugs on first playthroughs in exchange for a smoother experience
+  - Ensure that you have the latest GPU drivers before enabling this
+  - This only works on 6th-gen CPUs and above

     ---